What is an Estate Plan?

 - Appoint financial and legal decision-makers to make important business decisions during your temporary or permanent disability

-- Plan to reduce federal estate taxes due after death of someone with more wealth than $11.4 million (This is the effective federal estate tax exemption amount in 2019 – Indiana repealed its inheritance tax in 2013)
+- Plan to reduce federal estate taxes due after the death of someone with more wealth than $11.58 million (This is the effective federal estate tax exemption amount in 2020 – Indiana repealed its inheritance tax in 2013)

-- Plan to manage uninsured nursing home expenses during permanent disability (Note: few people buy nursing home insurance and Indiana nursing home care averaged $6,682 per month, or $80,184 per year, as of July 1, 2019)
+- Plan to manage uninsured nursing home expenses during permanent disability (Note: few people buy nursing home insurance and Indiana nursing home care averaged $7,496 ($89,952 per year) as of July 1, 2023

 - Plan asset and income distributions for the surviving spouse and the married couple’s children by previous relationships (this is often the most complicated estate planning issue)

-- Plan business ownership transition in advance for the death or disability of business partner
+- Plan business ownership transition in advance for the death or disability of a business partner

 - Plan how to manage health, legal, and business issues for an unmarried couple (unmarried people have no legal rights to know or be involved in each other’s business and gifts between them can trigger harsh penalties if one needs nursing home care)